Wildlander-mod/Launcher/.github/CONTRIBUTING.md

 ## Running

-Start the application in development mode
+Start the application
 ```
+npm run start
+//or for automatic reloading of the main process with nodemon
-npm run serve
+npm run start:dev
 ```

 ## Building